elastic/app-search-php/README.md

 ./vendor/bin/swiftype-codegen.sh
 ```

-The custom generator will be build and launched using the following Open API spec file : `resources/api/api-spec.yml`.
+The custom generator will be built and launched using the following Open API spec file : `resources/api/api-spec.yml`.

-You can then commit and PR your endpoint code and modified api-spec files.
+You can then commit and PR your endpoint code and modified the api-spec files.

 The client class may be changed in some case.
-Do not forget to include it in your commit.
+Do not forget to include it in your commit!

 ## FAQ 🔮